Mammalian Cell Culture Without Ascites

 The in-vitro method of mammalian cell growth, such as in our hollow fiber bioreactors, makes a way around the ethical concerns associated with animal use through the growth of hybridoma cells in culture media.
 With this method, the cells dispense antibodies directly into the culture medium.
 The result of this approach is the production of quality antibodies at large-scale production and easy purification.

 In order for cells to grow, they need a complex combination of nutrients, including vitamins, amino acids, minerals, sugars, albumin, and growth factors.
 The supply of these essential nutrients for in-vitro mammalian cell culture comes from cell culture media.
-Incubators are used to provide a sterile environment for growth with a temperature and CO2 concentration that provide a pH level close to that of mammalian blood.
+Incubators provide a sterile environment for growth with a temperature and CO2 concentration that provide a pH level close to that of mammalian blood.

 The majority of cells stemming from mammalian tissues necessitate adherence to a surface for the proper division and growth of cells., Surfaces for cell cultures are available through treated polystyrene or glass flasks, filters, and plates designed and manufactured for cell attachment.
 Synthetic polymers, collagen, poly-D-lysine (PDL) or other extracellular matrices, include an attachment structure enabling adhesion.